FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/sensors/sensors.rst

       50k Ohm Potentiometer

 A Potentiometer is a device that changes the output voltage based upon the degree to which the adjuster is turned.
-It is often used in FTC as a form of measuring the absolute orientation of an axle.
+It is often used as a form of measuring the absolute orientation of an axle.
 The manner in which the output voltage change is subject to change based on the Potentiometer that is used.
 Such a device is typically attatched via the analog port of the REV Hub.